 - You can treat the wood/stone with a hydrogen peroxide solution.
 It ensures all the germs/bacteria are dead.

-- For added safety, I also like to boil my wood/stones for 3-4 hours to make sure they are completely safe for my aquarium.
+- For added safety, I also like to boil my wood and stones for 3-4 hours to ensure they are completely safe for my aquarium.

 3. My Favorite Approach

 This is my favorite approach.
 In this case, I just combine the above two.
-When keeping pets, I am always extra careful and want to provide the best environment to my pets.
+When keeping pets, I am always extra careful and want to provide the best environment for my pets.

 So, I always keep an air pump ON in my crayfish tank.
 I also have some large stones so the crayfish can easily get out of the water if it wants.
 I feel this setup is more comfortable for the crayfish and resembles their natural environment.